 Businesses are trial and error and the same saying goes to the customers you attract.
 As an example, your business might begin as a budget-friendly shop that caters to students, but once you begin branching out, you may attract those who are outside of your target market such as working adults or retired homeowners.
 The market can be unpredictable at times and it matters that your business, as well as your strategies, can eventually adapt to any changes, slow or sudden.
-Businessowners such as yourself are not expected to have learned knowledge about economics and statistics.
+Business owners such as yourself need not have expert knowledge about economics and statistics.

-However, that does not justify relying solely on the news and the stock market when keeping on track of the market trends.
-Whether you possess a business degree or not, you must be able to use the tools that can easily help gather and interpret the numbers and data for you such as the following:
+However, there’s no need to rely solely on the news and the stock market when keeping on track of the market trends.
+Whether you possess a business degree or not, we can help you use tools that can easily gather and interpret the numbers and data for you such as the following:

 Your existing audience, whether they pay for your services or not, is a very important aspect of your customer profiling goals.
-While some may think that asking survey questions from your non-paying customers’ opinions are not valuable, they actually are.
-A dedicated business owner will see these people as an opportunity to gather more customers and later become converted into paying customers themselves.
-But it’s not enough that you ask them questions, it’s a nice gesture to give them a reward for their generous participation.
-This will not only motivate them to give truthful, well thought out answers but will help give your business a positive perspective as well.
+While some may think that asking survey questions that include opinions from others besides paying customers are not valuable.
+But they actually are.
+A dedicated business owner will see these people as an opportunity to become potential new paying customers.
+But it’s not enough that you ask them questions; it’s a nice gesture to give them a reward for their generous participation.
+This will not only motivate them to give truthful, well–thought–out answers but will help give your business a positive image as well.

 By far, word of mouth is proven to be the oldest, yet the easiest and most effective way to get to know your customers.
 The fastest way to do this is to engage in conversations with your customers.
-Ask non-invasive about their purchase, how the staff’s customer service was, what they like about the products/services, which parts of the service they’re having trouble with, what improvements they think will be beneficial for the company, and other non-personal questions.
-When you understand their standpoint from a customer level, you’ll eventually understand which parts of your business needs more improvement.
-This information will then help you create a brand consumer profile that maps out the qualities of your regular customers.
+Ask non-invasive questions about their purchase, how the staff’s customer service was, what they like about the products/services, which parts of the service they’re having trouble with, what improvements they think will be beneficial for the company, and other non-personal questions.
+When you understand their standpoint at the customer level, you’ll eventually understand which parts of your business need more improvement.
+This information will then help you create a brand or consumer profile that maps out the qualities of your regular customers.

-Once you’ve seen the reports and the numbers associated with your niche and target market, only then can you create a clear customer profile example.
-You won’t simply address the needs of every person in your business’ area, but specifically, those who your business can benefit from and vice versa.
-Once you’ve collected enough data to generate a clear customer profile analysis, you’re not ready to take on the task of filling out a customer avatar template / checklist.
+Once you’ve seen the reports and the numbers associated with your niche and target market, only then can you create a clear customer profile.
+With it, you won’t simply be trying to address the needs of every person in your business’ area, but specifically reaching those from whom your business can benefit from and vice versa.
+Once you’ve collected enough data to generate a clear customer profile analysis, you’re now ready to take on the task of filling out a customer avatar template / checklist.

 Customer Avatar Checklist

-After the lengthy yet beneficial process of gathering customer profile data, it’s now time to merge some of those profiles into individual customers with a name, age, family, personality, interests, personal struggles, and most importantly, a purchasing behavior.
+After the lengthy yet beneficial process of gathering customer profile data, it’s now time to merge some of those profiles into individual hypothetical customers who have a name, age, family, personality, interests, personal struggles, and most importantly, a purchasing behavior.

 The method of customer profiling and segmentation can be a tricky one at first.
 Why?
 Because no two people are alike.
-Six people might live in the same city, have the same amount of children, and have similar ages, but they will less likely have the same budgets and purchasing behaviors.
-Two among these six people may opt for premium options while the other four might be okay with the standard options.
+Six people of similar age might live in the same city, have the same number of children, yet they are unlikely to have the same budgets and purchasing behaviors.
+Two among these six people may opt for premium options, while the other four might be okay with the standard options.

-Knowing your target market’s age bracket is just as important as knowing all the other points on this list which creates the perfect example of a customer demographic profile.
-Knowing their age gives you a better idea of what they’re bound to like, dislike, and repurchase.
-While not everyone is the same, preferences and budgets can rely heavily on a person’s age.
+Knowing your target market’s age bracket is just as important as knowing all the other points on this list, which creates a realistic example of a customer demographic profile.
+Knowing their age gives you a better idea of what they might like, dislike, and repurchase.
+While not everyone is the same, preferences and budgets can sometimes depend on a person’s age.

-You don’t want your business to miss out on people who are too keen on their buying habits.
+You don’t want your business to miss out on people who are very exacting in their buying habits.
 While some people are okay with simply knowing what something is and what it’s for, some people will want to be presented with facts that support a product’s effectivity, longevity, and other factors when it comes to performance.
 This is where the question of education comes in.
 Do your customers want extra information?
-Or does your business seem inaccessible for them due to their lack of knowledge about it?
+Or does your business seem off the table for them due to providing too little information about itself and its products?

 Everything from your customers’ favorite pastime to their must-have comfort food matters.
 Knowing what they already like and profiling the customer as such will help you tap into their emotions, creating an emotional connection between your brand and them.

 What are your customers struggling with?
 Is it a financial problem?
 A logistical struggle?
 Whatever is holding your customers back from reaching you, knowing these points will help you make the road easier for them in the long run.
 Long lines?
 Offer self check-out or make your products and services available online.
 Is your store too far or not available in their area of the country?
 Offer nationwide shipment or partner with a company that can handle the logistics for you.
-Only a business can resolve its customers problems after all.
+After all, only a business can resolve its customers problems.